-- A choice of beautiful trees (packs contain fruit trees, broadleaf trees, orchards trees or hedgerow whips)
+- A choice of beautiful trees (packs contain fruit trees, broadleaf trees, orchard trees or hedgerow whips)

-- Speakers Trust teacher training and pupil workshop.
+- Speakers Trust teacher training and pupil workshop (selected schools only)

 Helpful project application tools

-Make a start by reading our Project Application Guidance there are lots of top tips and suggestions to help you plan a brilliant project.
-Use our Questionnaire template, to help define what matters most to your Young Tree Champions.
-Once you’ve agreed what matters most, use our Action Plan Template (see an example Action Plan here) to plan your project before completing the project application form.
+Make a start by reading our project application guidance where you can find lots of top-tips and suggestions to help you plan a brilliant project.
+Use our questionnaire template, to help define what matters most to your Young Tree Champions.
+Once you’ve agreed what matters most, use our action plan template (see an example action plan here) to plan your project before completing the project application form.

-Watch our videos to hear about how The Tree Council’s Young Tree Champions programme has helped to inspire pupils and teachers from all across the UK.
+Watch our introductory webinar to find out what The Tree Council’s Young Tree Champions programme is all about.